 Honestly, I've never tried one, and frankly I'm not sure they're needed because you can use the instructions above to spot clean your children's stuffed friends with the homemade cleaner, and feel better about what ingredients are in the mixture.

 However, I understand some people don't want to make their own cleaners.
-Instead, they want to buy something, and the best rated cleaner I could find on Amazon is shown on the right.
+Instead, they want to buy something, and the one I could find on Amazon is shown below.

 If someone has used this Teddy Bear Cleaner, or another variety, and would be willing to share their review I would really appreciate it.
 You can share your review here for this or any other household cleaner, telling me what you liked, or didn't, about it and why.